SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 ### How to access pages using URLs

-For information about accessing pages using the URLs, see [How to access pages using URLs](/users-guide/getting-started/#how-to-access-pages-using-urls) in the *User guide*.
+For information about accessing pages using the URLs, see [To access pages using URLs](/guides/get-familiar-with-the-ui/platform-access/#to-access-pages-using-urls).